Selection-based Approach to Cooperative Interval Games: Abstract

 \section{Abstract}

 Cooperative interval games are a generalized model of cooperative games in which the worth of every coalition corresponds to a closed interval representing the possible outcomes of its cooperation.
 Selections are all possible outcomes of the interval game with no additional uncertainty.

 We introduce new selection-based classes of interval games and prove their characterization theorems and relations to existing classes based on the interval weakly better operator.
-We show new results regarding the core and imputations and examine a problem of equivalence between two different versions of the core, which is the main stability solution of cooperative games.
-Then we introduce the definition of strong imputation and strong core as a universal solution concept of interval games.
+We show new results regarding the core and imputations and examine a problem of equivalence for two different versions of the core, the main stability solution of cooperative games.
+Finally, we introduce the definition of strong imputation and strong core as universal solution concepts of interval games. \\ \\ This is a slightly updated version of our paper from ICORES 2015. \\ \\ \textbf{2010 Mathematics Subject Classification}: 65G99, 91A12 \\ \textbf{JEL Classification}: C71, D81